 Are CT Scans Accurate for Diagnosing Cancer?

 In addition to ultrasounds, another scan commonly used in standard cancer diagnosis is a CT scan.
-CT stands for computed tomography, an imaging tool that produces scans (pictures) of inside the body using X-ray technology.
-It’s also sometimes referred to as a CAT scan (computerized axial tomography).
+CT stands for Computed Tomography.
+It's an imaging tool that uses X-ray technology to produce scans of the inside of the body.
+A CT scan is also sometimes called a CAT scan (Computerized Axial Tomography).

-While CT scans provide a little more detail than an ultrasound, they still cannot identify cancerous tissue and can lead to false negatives.
-PET/CT scans provide far more accurate, detailed results.
+While CT scans do show a bit more detail than an ultrasound, they still cannot identify cancerous tissue – and this can easily lead to false negatives.
+PET/CT scans, on the other hand, provide you with far more accurate and detailed results.

 Problems with CT Scans